pkardas/notes/books/peopleware.md

 In some Japanese companies, the project team has an effective power of veto over delivery of what they believe to be a not-yet-ready product.
 No matter that the client would be willing to accept even a substandard product, the team can insist that delivery wait until its own standards are achieved.

+## Chapter 5: Parkinson's Law revisited

+Parkinson's Law:

+> Work expands to fill the time allocated for it

+Parkinson's Law gives managers the strongest possible conviction that the only way to get work done at all is to set an impossibly optimistic delivery date.
+Parkinson's Law almost certainly doesn't apply to your people.
+Treating people as Parkinsonian workers doesn't work - it can only demean and demotivate them.

+Parkinson's Law didn't catch on because it was so true, it caught on because it was funny.

+Programmers seem to be a bit more productive after they have done the estimate themselves, compared to cases in which the manager did it without even consulting them.

+According to 1985 Jeffery-Lawrence study - projects on which the boss applied no schedule pressure whatsoever ("Just wake me up when you are done") had the highest productivity of all.

+## Chapter 6: Laetrile

+Laetrile - colorless liquid pressed from the apricot pits.
+Can be used for baking like any extract, in Mexico you can buy it for $50 to "cure" fatal cancer.

+Similarly, lots of managers fall into a trap of technical laetrile that purports to improve productivity.

+The 7 false hopes of software management:

+1. There is some new trick you have missed that could send productivity soaring
+2. Other managers are getting gains of 100-200% or more
+3. Technology is moving so swiftly that you are being passed by
+4. Changing languages will give you huge gains
+5. Because of the backlog, you need to double productivity immediately
+6. You automate everything else: isn't it about time you automated away your software development staff?
+7. Your people will work better if you put them under a lot of pressure

+What is management:

+> The manager's function is not to make people work, but to make it possible for people to work.

+## Chapter 7: The Furniture Police

+The work space given to intellect workers is usually noisy, interruptive, un-private and sterile.
+SOme are prettier than others, but not much more functional.

+Police-mentality planners design workspaces the way they would design prison - optimized for containment at minimal cost.

+As long as workers are crowded into noisy, sterile, disruptive space, it is not worth improving anything but the workspace.

+## Chapter 8: You never get anything done around here between 9 and 5

+To be productive, people may come in early or stay late or even try to escape entirely, by staying home for a day to get a critical piece of work done.
+Staying late or arriving early or staying home to work in peace is a damning indictment of the office environment.

+Two people from the same organization tend to perform alike.
+The best performers are clustering in some organizations while the worst performers are clustering in others.

+Many companies provide developers with a workplace that is too crowded, noisy, and interruptive as to fill their days with frustration.
+That alone could explain reduced efficiency as well as tendency for good people to migrate elsewhere.

+If you participate in or manage a team of people who need to use their brains during the workday, then the environment is your business.

+## Chapter 9: Saving money on space

+It is surprising how little the potential savings are compared to the potential risk.
+The entire cost of work space for developer is a small percentage of the salary paid to the developer - 20:1 ratio.

+People need the space and quiet in order to perform optimally.
+Noise is directly proportional to density, so halving the allotment of space per person can be expected to double the noise.

+Saving money on space may be costing you a fortune.